Equality impact assessments

 When should I complete an EIA?

-An EIA should be carried out where anyone in the University is:
+An EIA should be considered where anyone in the University is:

 - developing new policies and procedures

-- making decisions about how University functions and activities are carried out
+- making decisions about how University functions and activities are carried out, including changes to the physical estate

-- considering any changes to existing policies and procedures
+- considering any changes to existing policies, procedures and working practices

-They should also be undertaken when considering any changes to existing policies and procedures.
+They may also be undertaken when considering any changes to existing policies, procedures and working practices.

 However, we need to be realistic, evidence-based, and responsive to our day to day institutional complexities when making a decision on whether to undertake an EIA.
 Decisions, and policies, and procedures that are wide-ranging and likely to impact on a lot of people are more likely to require an EIA, but you can also use the EIA principles to guide some smaller decision-making processes (even those at a team level), to ensure EDI is considered in everyday working practices.